Make affordable supports for your garden flowers with this easy tutorial and tomato cage hack.

 They’re handy for supporting leaning zinnias. . .

-And the cleome that has gotten a leggy by mid-summer.
+And supporting the cleome that has gotten a leggy by mid-summer.

 The cleome is still abuzz with bees and butterflies. . .

 This little bird was watching my every move as I was placing my supports and photographing the cleome.

 These ‘Cut and Come Again’ Zinnias came up with no effort on my part other than daily watering.
 I had no idea growing zinnias from seed would be *sow* easy!
 They bloom all summer until our first frost in November and are butterfly and bee magnets.

 And if you’re looking for an easy to grow, low maintenance shrub for your garden that will provide you with beautiful cut and dried flowers too, see my Public Service Annoucement: Plant a Limelight Hydrangea…or Five

 It’s sweltering here this week, I hope you’re staying cool and finding a way to beat the heat! ♥